Skip to Main Content

 Parking: Free, limited parking onsite

-Public Transportation: Pasadena Transit stops directly in front of the Museum.
+Public Transportation: A Pasadena Transit stopis located in front of the Museum.
 Please visit pasadenatransit.net for schedules.
-The MTA bus line #180/181 stops in front of the Museum.
+The Metro bus line #180/181 stops in front of the Museum.
 The Memorial Park Station on the MTA Gold Line, the closest Metro Rail station to the Museum, is located at 125 E. Holly St. at Arroyo Parkway.
 Please visit metro.net for schedules.

 26300 Crenshaw Boulevard